jcwhall/thretle-shader-texture-example/README.md

 I couldn't find a basic example of [Sveltekit](https://svelte.dev/kit/) + [Threlte](https://threlte.xyz/) + Loading a Texture + Shader.
 This is it.

+- Texture is in the static folder (from Threejs example)
+- Simple shaders

 ## Install ##
 Run:
 ```sh